This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to store leftover pork for dogs?

-Store cooked pork chops in airtight containers in the fridge for up to three days.
+For safe pork storage, cool leftovers within two hours, then refrigerate in airtight containers for up to three days.

 Conclusion